visakhgit/google_event_alerts/README.md

 3 Environment Setup:

-	[]Rename envexample to .env and update it with your own database and Twilio credentials.
-Also, rename credential.json to credentials.json and
+	[]Rename envexample to .env and update it with own database and Twilio credentials.
+Also,

-	[]Replace the contents of credentials.json inside writable with your Google API credentials."

 	database.default.hostname   = localhost
 	database.default.database   = your_database_name
 	database.default.username   = your_db_username